Merbau Timber Sustainability

 - The destruction of large forest areas to get just one tree is shocking!

 - It doesn’t grow easily in plantations.

 - The small Islands of Indonesia cannot sustain this continued destruction

-- It is very difficult to enforce any laws put in place by governments.
+- It is very difficult to enforce any laws put in place.

 - It is rapidly causing the extinction of beautiful defenceless animals

 - Not only losing their homes – THEIR SPECIES IS BEING WIPED OUT!

 Where there is big money involved it will only continue.

 Read then share this post using the buttons below!

 Merbau seems to be a very popular choice here in Australia